-The Eurostat analysis was provided directly by KantarTNS to the Office for National Statistics.
-It consisted of monthly estimates of the number nights and arrivals of residents to certain, strictly defined, types of tourism accommodation; quarterly accumulations of the same quantities in more detail; quarterly incidences of certain types of tourism activity within the population; and annual trip taking behaviour from a single survey in January asking about the full preceding calendar year.
+The Eurostat analysis is provided directly by Kantar TNS to the Office for National Statistics.
+It consists of:

+- Monthly estimates of the number of trips and arrivals of residents to certain, strictly defined, types of tourism accommodation - Annual estimates of trips and arrivals to certain types of tourism accommodation split by UK NUTS regions, degree of urbanisation and coastal locations. - Annual trip taking behaviour from a single survey in January asking about the full preceding calendar year.

 Since these topics do not form part of the core survey of direct interest to the sponsoring national tourist boards, these parts of the contract are not reported in this volume.
-However, more details are available for duly authorised enquirers from KantarTNS, subject to agreement of the sponsors.

-2016 Detail

-2016 Long-term trends

-Full data tables

-Survey Analysis